 The Company believes the fair value of its financial liabilities approximate their carrying values primarily due to their short-term nature.
-There are no quoted market prices from active markets for any of the financial liabilities held by the Company and thus fair values were assessed using valuation techniques consistent with generally accepted accounting principles.
-As the Company does not generate revenue, it intends to reduce its financial liabilities by re-financing through additional share issuances.
+There are no quoted market prices from active markets for any of the financial liabilities held by the Company and thus fair values were assessed using valuation techniques consistent with International Financial Reporting Standards.
+The Company intends to reduce its financial liabilities by re-financing through additional share issuances.